-What are the complications of African sleeping sickness?
+What are possible complications of African sleeping sickness?

 If the disease is not treated, the symptoms can worsen to a severe illness.
 Death

 No vaccine or medicine can prevent African sleeping sickness.
-But you can avoid being
+But you can prevent

 bite through material, so clothing should be made of thick fabric.

 Wear khaki, olive, or other neutral-colored clothing.
 Tsetse flies are attracted to

 Look inside vehicles for tsetse flies before getting into them.

 Do not ride in the back of jeeps, pickup trucks, or other open vehicles.
 Tsetse flies

 are attracted to the dust created by moving vehicles and animals.